 As a general rule, Oregon public universities will accept up to 124 lower-division quarter hours of transferrable college credit.
 It is ultimately the responsibility of the students to know and meet the course requirements of the four-year college or university to which they wish to transfer.
 Students may obtain assistance from academic advisors.

 Grades of A, B or C earned in transfer courses (numbered 100- 299) are generally accepted by other colleges; other grades may have limited transferability.
-COCC has also made arrangements with select programs at four-year colleges and universities for the transfer of certain Career and Technical Education (CTE) courses.
+The college has also made arrangements with select programs at four-year colleges and universities for the transfer of certain career and technical education courses.

 Alcohol and Drug Policy

-The unlawful possession, use or distribution of illicit drugs and alcohol is prohibited on the College campus, in all College facilities or as part of any College-sponsored activity.
-Violators of this policy will be prosecuted to the full extent of state and federal law and, in addition, there are specific consequences for employees and for students which are stated in the College Drug-Free Campus Procedures.
+The unlawful possession, use, or distribution of illicit drugs and alcohol is prohibited on the college campus, in all college facilities, or as part of any college-sponsored activity.
+Violators will be prosecuted to the full extent of state and federal law, and employee and student consequences are stated in the drug-free campus policy.

 Concerns Regarding Gender Discrimination, Sexual Harassment, or Misconduct, Dating Violence, Domestic Violence and Stalking

-Students or employees who believe they have experienced or witnessed discrimination, sexual harassment, or misconduct, dating violence, domestic violence, or stalking are encouraged to report this information via the College's incident reporting system or by contacting the Vice President for Student Affairs/Title IX Officer at 541-383-7211.
-Off-campus harassment, misconduct or violence by members of the College community should be brought promptly to the attention of the College staff listed above.
+Students or employees who believe they have experienced or witnessed discrimination, sexual harassment or misconduct, dating violence, domestic violence, or stalking are encouraged to report this information via the College's incident reporting system or by contacting the Vice President for Student Affairs/Title IX officer at 541-383-7211.
+Off-campus harassment, misconduct, or violence by members of the college community should be promptly reported.

 No Retaliation Statement